auth0/laravel-auth0/README.md

 <summary><b>Users and Tokens</b></summary>

-Laravel's `Auth` Facade (or the `auth()` global helper) can be used to retrieve information about the authenticated user, or the access token used to authorize the request.
+Laravel's `Auth` Facade can be used to retrieve information about the authenticated user or token associated with a request.

-For example, for routes using the `web` middleware group in `routes/web.php`:
+For routes using the `web` middleware group in `routes/web.php`:

 ```php
 Route::get('/', function () {